Heceo/MyBlog/content/blog/My blog -- static webpage.md

 ![](./netlify_0.png)

-The advantage of Netlify is that it saves you from uploading your static codes to the server, it automatically deploys the updates on the GitHub.
+The advantage of Netlify is that it saves you from uploading your codes to the server, it automatically deploys the updates on the GitHub.
 Under some circumstances it is very useful.